dev-zubair/dev-zubair-wheel-summit/README.md

 Description : Here are our top donor who will donates for Poor People.

-Our purpose - You can visit our page and invite other people for donating poor children.
+Our purpose - You can visit our page and invite other people to donate for the poor children.

 ### Live URL